artof-ilvo/artof-ilvo.github.io/docs/source/installation.rst

 For both installations you need to have docker installed.
 Install `docker <https://docs.docker.com/engine/install/ubuntu/>`_ with `root-level privileges <https://docs.docker.com/engine/install/linux-postinstall/>`_.
-You may have to reboot after install.
+You may have to reboot after installation.

 A full :ref:`installation_docker` installation can be used for testing or developing the framework.
 A :ref:`installation_system` installation is preferred when integrating the framework on a robot platform.